Topper Martyn

 Artist, juggler

-Topper Martyn made his stage debut in 1938 as a juggler and had a mixed program with elements of juggling, comedy and magic.
-Martyn received several awards for his artistry.
-In 1970 he became the world champion of comical magic in Amsterdam.
+Topper Martyn made his stage debut in 1938 as a juggler and had a mixed program of juggling, comedy and magic.
+Martyn received several honors and awards for his artistry.
+In 1970 he became world champion in comic magic in Amsterdam.

-In 1996, Martyn was honored with the English Carlton Comedy Prize.
-He has received the French award Mandrake d'or and a gold medal by Asahi Television (Japan).
+In 1996 Martyn was honored with the English Carlton Comedy Prize.
+He has received the French Mandrake d'or award and a gold medal from Asahi Television (Japan).

-In addition to performing in 30 different countries, he played the wizard's role in the children's musical Alfons and the Wizard, based on Gunilla Bergström's book Hokus Pokus Alfons Åberg.
-Topper Martyn also appeared in TV productions, such as SVT's Christmas calendar from 1984 – Julstrul with Staffan & Bengt.
+In addition to performing in 30 different countries, he played the role of the magician in the children's musical Alfons och trollkarlen, based on Gunilla Bergström's book Hokus Pokus Alfons Åberg.
+Topper Martyn also appeared in TV productions, such as SVT's Christmas calendar from 1984 - Julstrul med Staffan & Bengt.

-Image description: Topper Martyn, unknown year.
-Photo: Swedish Magic-Archive.
+Image description: Topper Martyn, year unknown.
+Photo: Swedish Magic Archive.
 [The image is cropped]

 Click here for an uncropped image